-The new Agile Framework has superseded the previous standalone Service Review Framework and ensures that the principles are incorporated in Council's future Agile approach to service delivery and are included in the Agile People pillar.
-The pillar will be guided by the following core transformation principles: Customer Focus; Value for Money & Efficiency; Agile & Responsive; Innovation & Income Generation; Forward looking.
+The Agile Framework superceded the previous standalone Service Review Framework.
+The principles are incorporated in Council's Agile approach to service delivery and are included in the Agile People pillar.
+The pillar is guided by the following core transformation principles: Customer Focus; Value for Money & Efficiency; Agile & Responsive; Innovation & Income Generation; Forward looking.